benbhall/benbhall.github.io/_pages/about.md

 ## What I've been up to

-### Jan 2022 ⇉⇉⇉ ...
+- Jan 2022 ⇉⇉⇉ ...
 Principal Software Developer at a gov.uk

-### 2019 ⇉⇉⇉ ...
+- 2019 ⇉⇉⇉ ...
 Technical Specialist & Author for ContentLab.io

-🧙 In my spare time I provided technical expertise and technical writing articles and whitepapers for Microsoft, Docker, Mattermost and other leading industry names (see below for examples).

-### 2018 ⇉⇉⇉ 2022 Technical Lead Engineer for C# .NET at a gov.uk
+- 2018 ⇉⇉⇉ 2022 Technical Lead Engineer for C# .NET at a gov.uk

-👷 For my day job I was 70% developer and 30% driving knowledge, capability and standards across teams - primarily for the .NET ecosystem, doing things like [this internal .NET versions guidance](https://github.com/UKHO/dotnet-guild/blob/main/dotnetversions.md), and pushing an inclusive language initiative out teams along with authoring  an [inclusive language policy for development teams](https://github.com/UKHO/docs/blob/main/software-engineering-policies/InclusiveLanguage/InclusiveLanguagePolicy.md).

-### 2016 ⇉⇉⇉ 2018 Software Engineer at a gov.uk
+- 2016 ⇉⇉⇉ 2018 Software Engineer at a gov.uk

-🤓 switched careers to Software Engineering ミミ★ 🥳

-### 2008 ⇉⇉⇉ 2016 School Teacher

-👨‍🏫🦸‍♂️ 11-18 Computer Science ☆ Head of Year ☆ Head of Department.
+- 2008 ⇉⇉⇉ 2016 School Teacher 11-18 Computer Science ☆ Head of Year ☆ Head of Department.

 ## Things I write about for other people